haskell-game/fungen/README.md

 - Sound support (actually for windows platforms only... :-[ );
 - Hope to expand this list soon :-]

+This README includes most of the docs from the original site, lightly updated.
+There is also a [tutorial](TUTORIAL.html).

 Original home:  [http://www.cin.ufpe.br/\~haskell/fungen](http://www.cin.ufpe.br/\~haskell/fungen)

 Latest code:    [http://darcsden.com/simon/fungen](http://darcsden.com/simon/fungen)